Protect Moore Park

 - And the NSW Government rushed a bill through parliament to allow construction of a 5-6 storey Australian Rugby Union Development Centre.

 - The Trust replaced public sports facilities south of Lang Road with a new synthetic field that is fenced off from all but paying users, and a ‘viewing platform’ and amenities on Mount Steele.

 These changes reduce essential public open space in the park.

-Now we hear the SCG Trust, the Daily Telegraph and potentially even the Minister for Sport still angling to get the stadium redevelopment back on the table.
 There are also plans to redevelop the Entertainment Quarter, expand car parks and build a direct highway from WestConnex to Moore Park, including the largest non-motorway intersection in NSW.
 And the leases on the Hordern Pavilion and Royal Hall of Industries are now up for tender.

 All of these plans would be unthinkable for New York’s Central Park or London’s Hyde Park.

 20 million people visit the Centennial and Moore Parklands annually, while just two million attend Allianz stadium and the SCG.
 The needs of the majority must be prioritised in the use and planning of Moore Park.

 We should be improving and expanding open space not further eroding it – after all three out of every four people living in the City of Sydney live in an apartment – Moore Park is our city’s backyard.

 The city communities will strongly oppose any proposal to further erode Moore Park, and we will continue to defend public parkland, as we have so often in the past.

 Please sign up here and I will keep you updated.